Clinical Vignettes

 Submission Criteria

-5. Learning Objectives (2 required) focused learning objectives, stating what the physician should be able to do after learning from the case presentation.
-Objectives are action-oriented and should begin with words such as recognize, diagnose, assess, tread, distinguish, or manage.
-They should NOT begin with terms like "know how to" or "understand."
+2. Learning Objectives: (2 required) focused learning objectives, stating what the physician should be able to do after learning from the case presentation.
+Objectives are action-oriented and should begin with words such as recognize, diagnose, assess, treat, distinguish, or manage.
+They should NOT begin with terms like “know how to” or “understand.”
 Examples:

 • Recognize the clinical features of anorexia and bulimia in a male